brianmario/mysql2/README.md

 Repeated calls to `client.next_result` will return true, false, or raise an exception if the respective query erred.
-When `client.next_result` returns true, call `client.store_result` to retieve a result object.
+When `client.next_result` returns true, call `client.store_result` to retrieve a result object.
 Exceptions are not raised until `client.next_result` is called to find the status of the respective query.
 Subsequent queries are not executed if an earlier query raised an exception.
 Subsequent calls to `client.next_result` will return false.